 Notification scripts have the option of using an exit code to communicate whether a replicable or final error has occurred:

 The script was successfully executed.

-A serious error has occurred.
+A final error has occurred.
 The notification will not be reattempted.
 A notification error will be displayed in the GUI.
 The error will be displayed in the host’s/service’s history.
-Example: the SMS-service records an “Invalid Authentification” error.
+Example: the SMS service records an 'invalid authentication' error.

-Additionally, in all cases the standard version of the notification script, together with the status will be entered in the host’s/service’s monitoring history and will therefore be visible in the GUI.
+Additionally, in all cases the standard output from the notification script, together with the status will be entered into the host’s/service’s notification history and will therefore be visible in the GUI.

-The treatment of notification errors from the user’s point of view will be explained in the chapter on traceable delivery per SMTP.
+The treatment of notification errors from the user’s point of view will be explained in the chapter on traceable delivery via SMTP.

-As an example you can write a script that writes all of the information for an alarm to a file.
-The coding language is the Linux shell (BASH):
+As an example you can create a script that writes all of the information about the notification to a file.
+The coding language is the Bash Linux shell: